 Sometimes children with an otherwise good record do get caught up in misbehaviour and do something silly.
 Teenagers in particular do not always think through the consequences of their actions.

-The second condition for permanent exclusion is that allowing your child to remain in school would be harmful to the education of other children?
+The second condition for permanent exclusion is that allowing your child to remain in school would be harmful to the education or welfare of others in the school?
 Think about the effect your child has on other children.
 Are they seriously disrupting the class?
 Are they a risk to other children or staff?
 If it’s a one off serious offence, how likely is it that it will happen again?

 Look at the school's behaviour policy.
 What do they say about behaviour of this type?
 Do they generally exclude for this offence?
 Does the policy say something different to what has happened to your child?
 Are they applying their behaviour policy consistently?
 If other children were involved in the incident, how were they treated?
 Were they given the same punishment?